"I saw on Channel 9 News that the City of Orlando is not requiring fence permits anymore. Is this True and Why?" - Donna L.

 Land Use guide

 A common mistake made by the homeowner and fence company alike is not paying attention type of property, the positioning of the home, and the location of the lot itself within the City block.
-Understand, how one answers those question above will determine how high, where, and what type of fence can be installed.
+Understand, how one answers those questions above will determine how high, where, and what type of fence can be installed.
 Click the photo above and for a direct explanation from the City of Orlando Permitting and Service Division.

 Know The Code